vmthunder/spec/thunder-boost_snapshot_with_cache.rst

 ````

 To construct the shared local cache of VolumeO, following changes are needed.
-1. Add cache module (such as bcache) support into nova virt drivers.
+1. Add the cache module (e.g., bcache) support into nova virt drivers.
 2. After the volume attached, create cache for it.
-3. A database record indicates whether a volume has cache.
+3. Use a database record to indicate whether a volume has cache.
-4. Remove cache before we detach the volume.
+4. Remove cache before detaching the volume.

 Besides the operations of VMT-snapshot, the modification to nova itself is
 light-weighted:
-(i) creation: We add a driver class extends the original class
+1. creation: We add a driver class extends the original class
 "DriverVolumeBlockDevice" in file "nova/virt/block_device.py" to prepare the
 VMT-snapshot.
-(ii) deletion: We call the delete method of VMT-snapshot in file"nova/compute/
+2. deletion: We call the delete method of VMT-snapshot in file"nova/compute/
 manager.py'.

 Alternatives
 ------------

-(1) Direct image access:
+Direct image access:
 (https://blueprints.launchpad.net/nova/+spec/nova-image-zero-copy).
 This approach uses the direct_url of the Glance v2 API, such that the number of
 hops to transfer an image to a Nova-compute node is decreased.
 This approach